15 best practices to apply in the expanded world of perception.

 - Use object scaling to present details.

-Of course, if it is possible.
+Of course, only if it is possible.
 Plan user interaction to map a comfort zone for every user.
 Remember that a user might not see the other when looking at the screen.

 - Make use of printed images and other objects to connect reality with virtual scenes.